-She was a contributor to The Encyclopaedia of Music in Ireland (UCD Press, 2013) and extracts from her PhD thesis on the work of contemporary Irish composer Roger Doyle featured in Irish Musical Analysis, Irish Musical Studies 11 (Four Courts Press, 2014) edited by Gareth Cox and Julian Horton.
-She contributed an article exploring current trends in electroacoustic composition in Ireland to the AIC New Music Journal (2016) and was subsequently invited to submit an extended study on the topic to TEMPO: A Quarterly Review of New Music (2017, Cambridge University Press).
-Her research on women and electroacoustic music in Ireland will appear in Women and Music in Ireland, Irish Musical Studies 13, eds.
-Jennifer O’Connor-Madsen, Laura Watson, and Ita Beausang (Boydell & Brewer, forthcoming).
-Following chairing the Brian Boydell Centenary Conference and Celebrations in 2017, she is co-editor of and contributor to a forthcoming volume on Boydell who is widely recognised as one of the foremost Irish composers and a central figure in developments in music and cultural life in Ireland in the later twentieth century (UCD Press, 2021).
-Barbara is also actively involved in music education research and holds a professional qualification in Higher Education Teaching & Learning.
+She was a contributor to The Encyclopaedia of Music in Ireland (UCD Press, 2013) and extracts from her PhD thesis on the electroacoustic work Babel by contemporary Irish composer Roger Doyle featured in Irish Musical Studies 11: Irish Musical Analysis edited by Gareth Cox and Julian Horton (Four Court Press, 2014).
+More recently, Barbara's research on Babel was the subject of the Contemporary Music Centre of Ireland's Amplify Podcast Series (2021-22).
+She contributed an article exploring current trends in electroacoustic composition in Ireland to the Association of Irish Composers’ AIC New Music Journal (2016) and was subsequently invited to submit an extended study on the topic, Chasing Sonic Threads, to TEMPO: A Quarterly Review of New Music (Cambridge University Press, 2017).
+Her research on women and electroacoustic music in Ireland will appear in the forthcoming volume Irish Musical Studies 13: Women and Music in Ireland in 2022 (Boydell & Brewer, eds.
+Jennifer O’Connor-Madsen, Ita Beausang, Laura Watson).